Front Page Detectives

 Rothstein turned uneducated Luciano into a New York dandy with a taste for the finer things.
 Lucky kept a permanent room at Manhattan’s posh Waldorf-Astoria, wore silk suits and became a well-known figure in Broadway social circles.

 “Arnold taught me how to dress, how to use knives and forks and things like that at the dinner table,” said Luciano, who also credited his Mob mentor for telling him “about holdin’ a door open for a girl.”
-But he was mum about what, if anything, Rothstein taught him about handling prostitutes.
+But he was mum about what, if anything, Rothstein taught him about handling sex workers.

 Article continues below advertisement